caay2000/project-template/README.md

-# library-kata
+# project-template

-A Project Skeleton to build Kotlin apps with Gradle and Ktor
+A project-template to build Kotlin apps with Gradle and Ktor